mladen/mladen/README.md

 <br><br>

-Now, let me tell you a bit about my professional life, interests and hobbies.
-(Prepare yourself because I have a lot of interests LOL)
+Now, here is a bit about my professional life, interests and hobbies.
+(Be prepared because I have a lot of interests LOL)

 ## 💻 These are the programming languages and tools I _use the most_ - at the moment: